It was a Tuesday.

 I knew it was the day.

-It’s been a month now but I am still grieving.
 The pain from the loss is immeasurable.
+Maybe because there’s one more thing we would have wanted to say.
+Sure, is.
 I guess it wouldn’t go away completely but I know it shouldn’t take center stage.
 Aside from taking it one day at a time, let me share with you some of the steps we can take in dealing with the grief of losing a loved one.

 Call a friend, that’s a lifeline.